 Furthermore, these Christian teachings, as they were developed by successive generations of Christian leaders and thinkers, came to be used as the justifications for the Christians’ often cruel and morally reprehensible treatment, in ever varying ways, of people who held other-than-Christian beliefs, and of native peoples who were naïve to the slyly imposed Christian tyranny, and indeed of other Christians who belonged to different Christian denominations.

-With each atrocity, the Christian churches over time moved farther and farther away from their origins in the life of Jesus, though throughout this inglorious history, the churches continued to proclaim the Christian gospel and to cast themselves as living in the glories of the gospel promises, said to have been made by Jesus.
+With each atrocity, the Christian churches over time moved farther and farther away from their origins in the life of Jesus, though throughout this inglorious history, the churches continued to proclaim their own versions of the Christian gospel and to cast themselves as living in the glories of the gospel promises, said to have been made by Jesus.

 By the end of our survey, recognizing the ignominy of the Christian Church in its day-to-day, century-to-century life, Christian readers will be invited to confront the “overwhelming question” which our overview of the history of the Christian Church’s beliefs and actions raises.